Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 audio
 ```

-While testing, it was found that removing all the audio files and animations casued the radio to boot up with the stock android boot animation screen, It then got stuck at this point, although the system was still accessible via adb it was found not to be possible to navigate through the radios screen any more.
+While testing, it was found that removing all the audio files and animations caused the radio to boot up with the stock android boot animation screen, It then got stuck at this point, although the system was still accessible via adb it was found not to be possible to navigate through the radios screen any more.

-To resolve this process it was possible to supply your own bootanimation.zip by replacing the original or just by disabling the animation all togeather.
+To resolve this process it was possible to supply your own bootanimation.zip by replacing the original or just by disabling the animation all together.
 This is what we opted for in the process of this guide.

 To disable the boot animations without having to root the radio, you can edit the ```default.prop``` file inside the mounted file system.
 Please note you also have to be root/sudo on the local Linux system for completing this as you will get permission denied problems.

 In the original ```default.prop``` file at the bottom of the ADDITIONAL_DEFAULT_PROPERTIES their is a line with the values of  ```ro.base_build=noah```
-a new line needs to be appended to this file with your favourite linux text editor of ```debug.sf.nobootanimation=1```.
+a new line needs to be appended to this file with your favourite Linux text editor of ```debug.sf.nobootanimation=1```.

 Original ```default.prop```: